DS-Homebrew/twilight-manual/pages/_en/nds-bootstrap.md

 <div id="about" class="section-title">About</div>
 <div class="section-body">
 	<p>
-		nds-bootstrap is a homebrew application used by TWiLight Menu++ to load DS cartridge dumps and DS-mode homebrew from the Nintendo DSi / 3DS SD card.
+		nds-bootstrap is a homebrew application used by TWiLight Menu++ to load DS(i) cartridge dumps, DSiWare, and DS-mode homebrew from the Nintendo DSi / 3DS SD card.
 	</p>
 	<p>
 		It can also be used on flashcards, however compatibility on flashcards is lower so it's primarily intended for homebrew-only flashcards and flashcards with low compatibility.